Steven J. Lopes: Ordained ministry

 Lopes was ordained to the diaconate on October 5, 2000, during a Mass at St. Peter's Basilica, Rome.
 He was ordained a priest on June 23, 2001, for the Archdiocese of San Francisco by William Levada during a service at Cathedral of Saint Mary of the Assumption, San Francisco.
 He served in two parishes in California as an associate pastor; St. Patrick's Catholic Church, San Francisco, and St. Anselm Catholic Church in Ross, California.

-Lopes returned to Rome to obtain a doctorate in sacred theology from the Gregorian University.
+Lopes returned to Rome to obtain a doctorate in theology from the Gregorian University.
 Since 2005, he has served as an official of the Holy See's Congregation for the Doctrine of the Faith, while also serving as a professor of theology at the Gregorian.
 During that time, he served as a personal aide to William Cardinal Levada, who was prefect for the Congregation of the Doctrine of the Faith from 2005 to 2012.
-On July 10, 2010, he was appointed a Chaplain of His Holiness and therefore was then addressed as "Monsignor".
+On July 10, 2010, he was appointed a Chaplain of His Holiness and therefore was then addressed as "Monsignor."
 Starting in 2012, Lopes served as the secretary of the Vatican commission Anglicanae Traditiones, which was formed with the goal of developing a missal that would blend Anglican and Roman Rite liturgical elements for the use of the personal ordinariates.